Legalso/etherniarpg/README.md

 > Project status: Under development

 ```
-To see the project please open the Github pages link!!!
+To see the project please open the Github pages link!
 ```

 <h1>Personal colaboration project for a tabletop RPG that I play with some friends</h1>